Sunday, December 31, 2023

 • Aluminum foil to cover the inner pan

-The finished cake in the pan
+The finished corn bread in the pan

 Here's how you do it: